Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/self-managed-oidc.md

 The Dev Portal then uses this client ID to authenticate API requests via OIDC.

+{:.note}
-**Note:** The Dev Portal does not create or manage IdP applications in this model.
+> **Note:** The Dev Portal does not create or manage IdP applications in this model.
 All application management is manual and handled by the developer or IdP admin.

 ## When to Use Self-Managed OIDC